grodansparadis/node-vscp-tcp/README_tcpip.md

   result: 'success' }
 ```

-The content is pretty obvious.
+The content of the response object is pretty obvious.

 * **command** - The issued command.
 * **argument** - Command argument.
 * **result** - 'success' if a positive reply was detected.
 * **response** - This is an array with the response from the server.
 Each item is string and the last entry is always '+OK......" in some form.

-The obvious way to get events is to poll fo them.
-You can do that wit the following code
+One way to get events is to poll fo them.
+You can do that with the following code

 ```javascript